Karis-T/LS180/lesson_1/sql_book/2_1st_database_data.md

 - The `WHERE` clause it optional and if omitted PostgreSQL will update every row in the target table
   - Because of this the expression to the `WHERE` clause needs to be restrictive / specific enough to only target the rows you want to modify
   - Test your clause using `SELECT` first before using `UPDATE`
+- you can `SET` 1 or more column values with the `UPDATE` statement
+- `WHERE` selects the rows that need to be updated

 #### update specific rows